raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 (end)

 p.s.
-If you would like to read more about hierarchal state machines and so much more, the best places to start are the [statecharts] project and [Harel's Original Paper on Statecharts][paper].
+If you would like to read more about hierarchal state machines and so much more, the best places to start are the [statecharts] project and [Harel's original paper on state charts][paper].
 You might also try wading through Wikipedia's entry on [UML State Diagrams][uml].

 [statecharts]: https://statecharts.github.io
 [paper]: https://www.inf.ed.ac.uk/teaching/courses/seoc/2005_2006/resources/statecharts.pdf